grant-m-s/AstronomicAL/docs/source/index.rst

 Quickstart Instructions
 -----------------------
-To begin using the software, run :code:`bokeh serve astronomicAL` and in your browser head to `localhost:5006/astronomicAL
+To begin using the software, run :code:`bokeh serve astronomicAL --show` and your browser should automatically open to `localhost:5006/astronomicAL
 <localhost:5006/astronomicAL>`_.

 You can make use of the provided test fits files to enable you to explore the framework, or if you'd like to dive in with your own fits file simply place your file (or a symlink to the file) in the :code:`data/` directory.